-Joanna has received support from the Mertz-Gilmore Foundation, Harkness Foundation for Dance, Jerome Foundation, New York Foundation for the Arts (NYFA) BUILD, Brooklyn Arts Council, Yellowhouse, and two Foundation for Contemporary Arts Emergency Grants.
-She is a recipient oftwo Process Space residencies through Lower Manhattan Cultural Council (LMCC) (2016, 2014) and was a 2013-2015 Movement Research Artist-in-Residence.
-She has had residencies at The Camargo Foundation, Marble House, Jacob’s Pillow, Sedona Arts Center, Baryshnikov Arts Center, Bennington College, Djerassi and the Bogliasco Foundation.
-Joanna was a 2012 Fellow for Ailey’s New Directions Choreography Lab, a 2011 Lower Manhattan Cultural Council Swing Space resident and has worked in residence at Mount Tremper Arts.
+Joanna has received support from the Jerome Foundation (2016, 2014), Mertz-Gilmore Foundation (2015), Harkness Foundation for Dance (2015), New York Foundation for the Arts (NYFA) BUILD (2014), Brooklyn Arts Council (2014), Yellowhouse (2013), and two Foundation for Contemporary Arts Emergency Grants (2013, 2010).
+She is a recipient of two Process Space residencies through Lower Manhattan Cultural Council (LMCC) (2016, 2014) and was a 2013-2015 Movement Research Artist-in-Residence.
+She has had residencies at Milvus Artistic Research Center (Sweden, 2017), Jacob’s Pillow (2017, 2015), Bennington College (2017), Sedona Arts Center (2016), Marble House (2016), The Camargo Foundation (2015), Baryshnikov Arts Center (2013), the Bogliasco Foundation (2013) and Djerassi (2013).
+Joanna was a 2012 Fellow for Ailey’s New Directions Choreography Lab, a 2011 Lower Manhattan Cultural Council Swing Space resident and has worked in residence at Mount Tremper Arts (2011).
 She was the Fall 2012 boo-koo space grant recipient at Gibney Dance Center and has participated in Sarah Maxfield’s One-Shot, a web-based solo performance relay.